Tesla's stock price is too high: Elon Musk

 Continue Reading Below

-Shares of the Palo Alto, California-based electric-car maker had soared 87 percent this year through Thursday, dramatically outperforming the benchmark S&P 500.
-Tesla’s market capitalization was about $140 billion before selling off on Friday.
+Shares of the Palo Alto, California-based electric-car maker soared 87 percent this year through Thursday, dramatically outperforming the benchmark S&P 500, after the manufacturer impressed Wall Street with its ability to navigate the upheaval of the COVID-19 pandemic.
+Tesla’s market capitalization was about $140 billion before a sell-off on Friday.

 |Ticker